Commercial and Residential Property Eviction

 Private Enforcement Agents (Bailiffs) working under the authority of our High Court Enforcement Officer are then able to enforce the writ quickly.

 A new procedure from 23 August 2020 has simplified the procedure.
-You can now make an application to transfer up your Order for Possession to the High Court without first having to obtain permission from the County Court.
-We can assist with the application and transfer process.
+Once you have obtained permission of the court to transfer up we can assist with the transfer process.

 Quality Bailiffs via our High Court Enforcement Officer can enforce all writs of possession against Residential and Business tenants, Squatters, Activists and Protestors.